 The regular medical emergency grants may not exceed $1,250 per family in this 12-month period.

-- Those receiving "Basic" Pension benefits will not be required to assume any deductible.
+- Those receiving a benefit under the Basic Pension portion of the Single Defined Benefit Pension Plan will not be required to assume any deductible.

 - If the husband and wife have a total annual income of less than $5,000, the deductible is $100.